 - Place celery salt on a small plate.
-Wet tall glass rim with lime wedge and dip into celery salt to coat.
+Invert the glass into the celery salt to coat.

-- To glass add Clamato juice (or your favourite veg juice), vodka, horseradish, Worcestershire sauce, tabasco sauce, lime juice (from the lime half) and black pepper.
+- To glass, add Caesar mix, vodka, horseradish, Worcestershire sauce, hot sauce, lime juice (from the lime half) and black pepper.
 Use a spoon and stir to combine.
 Top with ice cubes (I like to give everything another little stir).

 - On a wooden skewer (big enough to cover a little more than the width of your glass), garnish as desired.
 Place over top of your glass.
 Add a celery stick to your cocktail (great for stirring and enjoying).
 Enjoy!

 Nutrition estimate (if provided) is based on 1 Serving.

 Nutrition information (if provided) is provided as a courtesy and should be considered an estimate only.
 Ingredients can vary and Girl Heart Food makes no guarantees to the accuracy of this information.
 It should not be considered a substitute for a professional nutritionist’s advice.